dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 ![](img/with-cache-throughput.png)

-So quick-and simple `bpftrace` one-liner was able to get us pretty far towards resolving this problem!
+So a quick-and simple `bpftrace` one-liner was able to get us pretty far towards resolving this problem!

 Following this incident, the idea of making it easier to perform this type of investigation with a bespoke tool came about.
 One of my colleagues[^4] pointed